mauvaisetroupe/architech/content/en/deeplearning/deep-learning-specialization/c1-neural-networks-and-deep-learning/week3/_index.md

 ---
 title: W3 - Shallow Neural Networks
 type: docs
+description: "Develop a neural network with one hidden layer, utilizing forward and backpropagation for 2-class classification."
 ---

 Build a neural network with one hidden layer, using forward propagation and backpropagation.